gondwanasoft/xml-preprocessor/README.md

 Notes:

-- All `<Import>` elements must be direct children of the root XML element.
 - An `<Import>`ed file can contain `<Import>` elements.
 - In addition to the filename, a path (directory/folder) can be included in `href`.
 - `href` paths are relative to the directory of the file containing the `<Import>` element.